 RESULTS AND DISCUSSION

 Hydroponic cultivation offers a promising alternative for growing plant species that demand specific agroclimatic conditions, especially medicinal plants known for synthesizing pharmacologically important secondary metabolites.
 Unlike traditional soil-based farming, hydroponics provides a highly controlled environment where critical parameters such as nutrient availability, pH, temperature, and light intensity can be fine-tuned to match or even surpass the plant’s native habitat.
-This level of precision is particularly beneficial for medicinal plants, as the biosynthesis of many secondary metabolites is closely influenced by environmental stimuli (Venkatasai et al. 2025).
+This level of precision is particularly beneficial for medicinal plants, as the biosynthesis of many secondary metabolites is closely influenced by environmental stimuli (Venkatasai et al., 2025).

-In addition to environmental control, hydroponics conserves water, reduces the need for arable land, and lowers the risk of soil-borne diseases and contamination (Surendran et al. 2017).
+In addition to environmental control, hydroponics conserves water, reduces the need for arable land, and lowers the risk of soil-borne diseases and contamination (Surendran et al., 2017).
 Moreover, it allows uninterrupted cultivation throughout the year, unaffected by seasonal changes.
-Empirical studies have demonstrated the potential of this system in enhancing biomass and secondary metabolite yield in certain medicinal plants (Cavar Zeljkovic et al. 2022).
+Empirical studies have demonstrated the potential of this system in enhancing biomass and secondary metabolite yield in certain medicinal plants (Cavar Zeljkovic et al., 2022).
 For example, Echinacea purpurea cultivated under tailored hydroponic conditions showed elevated levels of cichoric acid (Ahmadi et al., 2021), while Stevia rebaudiana grown hydroponically accumulated higher concentrations of steviol glycosides (Ahmadirab et al., 2024).
 These findings underscore the effectiveness of hydroponic systems in not only supporting plant growth but also in optimizing the production of bioactive compounds.
 Venkatasai et al. (2025) reviewed about the external influencing factors that enhance biomass and secondary metabolite production in various plant species.
 The root derived secondary metabolite production through hydroponics system is also reported.
 For instance, high yield of ginsenosides from Panax ginseng (Park et al., 2024), and antioxidants with anolide A and withaferin A from Withania somnifera have been reported (Singh et al., 2023).

 In the present study, apical shoot cuttings of Plectranthus vettiveroides were cultured in different hydroponic nutrient media to evaluate root and shoot biomass production along with the yield of root-derived essential oils.
 Each cutting, consisting of four nodes, and the basal portion was immersed in the nutrient solutions.
 Initial root development was observed at the basal stem surface, while the basal cut surface release exudates for up to two weeks, then healed and turned brownish colour, no roots were initiated from the cut surface.
 The sign of rhizogenesis was first noted as white tissue patches at the basal portion near the wound site, which later extend upwards to next node from the base cut ends.